ON-LINE vs.

 point on the tape.

-Obviously, this has been an invaluable tool for editing,
+this has been an invaluable tool for editing, even back in

-even back in the days when videotape edits were done by
+the days when videotape edits were done by actually cutting

-actually cutting and splicing the tape itself.
-The
+and splicing the tape itself.
+The invention of computer

 ability it provides to make an exact duplicate of a tape